oceanbase/oceanbase/doc/quick-start-en.md

    ```bash
    sudo yum install -y obclient-2.0.0-1.el7.x86_64.rpm
    ```

+   **NOTE:** The installation packages in the preceding example may not be the latest version.
+We recommend that you download the latest installation packages.
+For more information, see [OceanBase Download Center](https://github.com/oceanbase/oceanbase/releases).

 2. Run the following command to connect to OceanBase Database from the OBClient: